2019 international day of peace

 Our Program for the Day

-Sue Crandall - portrays local legend in peace-making history, Jane Addams.
-Ms. Addams graduated from Rockford College in 1881, and founded and sustained the world famous social settlement Hull-House.
+Sue Crandall- masterfully portrays local legend in peace-making history, Jane Adams, who graduated from Rockford College in 1881, founded and sustained the worldfamous social settlement of Hull-House.

 Interactive Peace -Making Activities

 mobile labs; the tech lab has computers and music equipment